 4. We can’t take anything for granted.

-22 of our classmates have died since we graduated—more than in some classes older than ours.
+By the time of our 45th reunion in 2016, 22 of our classmates had died—more than in some classes older than ours.
 We found this quite sobering, and it was a grim reminder that no matter how old—or young—we are or how healthy we believe ourselves to be, life can end in a heartbeat.
 We tried to honor these 22 classmates by pulling out our year books, finding their picture, and sharing our memories of them or what we knew about their lives since graduation.
 We felt their presence.

 While that may seem somewhat morbid, we found it empowering.
 When you don’t have time to waste, you take your priorities more seriously.
 You focus on things that matter.
 You appreciate the good things in your life, including friendships.